fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

 ### Lambda functions

-In Python, an anonymous function is a function that is defined without a name and is called a `lambda` function, as it is defined using a keyword `lambda`.
-We use these functions whenever we require a function for a short period of time.

-Lambda functions are used along with built-in functions, such as `filter()`, and `map()`.

 The filter() function returns a list of elements and has only one iterable as input.
 The following shows an example using `filter():`